 I take my keys and head to the Cave Troll.
 Man, my car is so green.
-It must be haunted by the caught serial killer because his asshole ways are rubbing off on me.
+The caught serial killer must haunt it because his asshole ways are rubbing off on me.
 My mom is going to be disappointed in me.
-I can't even get through the first day of my senior year.
+I can’t even get through the first day of my senior year.

-I don't go home, instead, I head to my favorite spot in the woods to hike.
-I walk for hours, listening to the wind, the birds, and to hear the symphony of nature.
+I don’t go home; instead, I hike to my favorite spot in the woods.
+I walk for hours, listening to the wind, the birds, and hear the symphony of nature.
 No cell phones to call me, no humans to bother me.
 I belong out here, away from everyone.

 I get home at 1 pm, and mom yells at me.